 Your Yeti’s LCD display is an advanced feature designed to help you better understand power and monitor your consumption.
 The INPUT side reflects the amount of power your Yeti is receiving while it’s charging.
 The OUTPUT side indicates the amount of power the devices you have plugged in are pulling out of the Yeti.
 For more specific information on the exact Yeti unit you have refer to the products user guide.

 Plug your Yeti into a power source, like a solar panel or outlet, as soon as possible.
 This chirping is to alert you that your Yeti's battery is low and needs to be charged.

 A blinking light on the AC button indicates that at the current load, the AC inverter will be shutting off soon; you should also see RESERVE MODE blinking on the display.

 No. Under FAA regulations you are not allowed to take any battery exceeding 100Wh on a plane.
 For the most up to date information visit FAA Pack Safe.

 Modified-sign wave inverters are the most common inverters on the market.
 They work great with small electronic equipment, usually anything that includes an AC power cable with the box, like what your laptop comes with.
-Pure-sign wave inverter produces an output that is exacly the same as supplied by an AC wall plug in your house.
+Pure-sign wave inverter produces an output that is exactly the same as supplied by an AC wall plug in your house.
 Although integrating a pure-sine wave inverter takes more components, it produces power output that makes it compatible with almost all AC electric devices you use in your house.

-Our products are designed, engineered and tested here in our Utah headquarters and manufactured in our China factory.
+Our products are designed, engineered and tested in our Utah headquarters and manufactured in our China factory.

 Unfortunately, we don't replace lost products under our warranty.